input-output-hk/marlowe-doc/docs/developer-tools/runtime/runtime-protocol-reference/runtime-protocol-reference.md

 3. `MarloweHeaderSync`
 4. `MarloweQuery`
 5. `TxJob`
+6. `MarloweLoad`
+7. `ConractQuery`
+8. `MarloweTransfer`

 There is an `init` state, then there is one protocol state per sub-protocol.
 These states transition in a fairly straightforward manner.

-The protocol starts in the `Init` state, and then via one of the message types, it will transition into either the `MarloweSync`, the `MarloweHeaderSync`, the `MarloweQuery` or the `TxJob` state.
+The protocol starts in the `Init` state, and then via one of the message types, it will transition into one of the other states.

 Once in that protocol state, the protocol stays there for the rest of the session, communicating in that protocol.